Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 ## Q: I set privacy status to opted out, why do I see an ECID value when calling `Identity.getExperienceCloudId()`?
-### A: The AEP Edge Identity does not change its ECID based on privacy status changes.
+### A: The Identity for Edge Network extension does not change its ECID based on privacy status changes.

 {% hint style="info" %}
-The AEP Edge Identity extension and the AEP Identity direct solution extension each manage their own ECID value and are generated independently of each other.
+The Identity for Edge Network extension and the Identity for Experience Cloud ID Service extension each manage their own ECID value and are generated independently of each other.
 {% endhint %}

-The AEP Edge Identity extension does not clear its stored identities or regenerate the ECID due to privacy status changes.
+The Identity for Edge Network extension does not clear its stored identities or regenerate the ECID due to privacy status changes.
 Instead, use the [resetIdentities](./edge-identity-api-reference#resetidentities) API.
 Note this API does not clear the ECID but instead generates a new ECID.

 Each identity extension has its own API to retrieve their respective ECIDs as well.
-Use [Identity.getExperienceCloudId](./edge-identity-api-reference#getexperiencecloudid) to get the AEP Edge Identity ECID, and [Identity.getExperienceCloudId](../mobile-core/identity/identity-api-reference#getexperiencecloudid) to get the AEP Identity direct solution ECID.
+Use [Identity.getExperienceCloudId](./edge-identity-api-reference#getexperiencecloudid) to get the Identity for Edge Network extension's ECID, and [Identity.getExperienceCloudId](../mobile-core/identity/identity-api-reference#getexperiencecloudid) to get the Identity for Experience Cloud ID Service extension's ECID.

 ## Q: How can I get all the identifiers used by the SDK when using both AEP Edge extensions and Adobe Solutions extensions?